DevAgnihotri/MCA_Notes/Sem_3/CN/Unit_1.md

 - **Examples:** Cables, hubs, repeaters
 - **Simple meaning:** The actual wires and signals that carry data

+**7 LAYERS AGAIN**

+**Layer 7: Application Layer**
+This layer is closest to the end user and provides network services directly to applications.
+It enables user interaction with the network, such as web browsing or email.

+- Provides user interfaces and network services
+- Examples: HTTP, FTP, SMTP

+**Layer 6: Presentation Layer**
+Responsible for data translation, encryption, and compression.
+It ensures that data sent from the application layer of one system can be read by the application layer of another.

+- Translates data formats
+- Handles encryption and compression
+- Examples: SSL, JPEG

+**Layer 5: Session Layer**
+Manages sessions between applications.
+It establishes, maintains, and terminates connections, ensuring data exchange is organized.

+- Controls dialog between devices
+- Manages session setup and teardown
+- Examples: SQL, RPC

+**Layer 4: Transport Layer**
+Ensures reliable data transfer between devices.
+It handles error correction, flow control, and segmentation of data.

+- Provides reliable or unreliable delivery
+- Manages error detection and recovery
+- Examples: TCP, UDP

+**Layer 3: Network Layer**
+Handles routing of data across networks.
+It determines the best path for data to travel from source to destination.

+- Manages logical addressing and routing
+- Handles packet forwarding
+- Examples: IP

+**Layer 2: Data Link Layer**
+Responsible for node-to-node data transfer.
+It packages data into frames and handles error detection and MAC addressing.

+- Provides local delivery between devices
+- Handles framing and error detection
+- Examples: Ethernet, Switch

+**Layer 1: Physical Layer**
+Deals with the physical connection between devices.
+It transmits raw bits over cables, connectors, and other hardware.

+- Transmits electrical or optical signals
+- Defines hardware specifications
+- Examples: Cables, Hubs, Repeaters

 | Layer | Name         | Function              | Device                | Protocol        |
 | ----- | ------------ | --------------------- | --------------------- | --------------- |
 | 7     | Application  | User interface        | Computer applications | HTTP, FTP       |